Justin Turner Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

+- The pitching staff for the Marlins has a collective 9.5 K/9, the third-best in the league.

-- The Marlins' 3.95 team ERA ranks 11th among all league pitching staffs.
+- The Marlins' 3.93 team ERA ranks 10th among all MLB pitching staffs.

-- The Marlins give up the fifth-fewest home runs in baseball (79 total, one per game).
+- The Marlins allow the sixth-fewest home runs in baseball (80 total, one per game).

-- His last time out was on Thursday against the Pittsburgh Pirates, when the lefty tossed seven innings, surrendering one earned run while allowing three hits.
+- His most recent appearance came on Friday against the Pittsburgh Pirates, when the lefty threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.